ganitVarsha/carPoolingApp/README.md

 14. Always create the asset scripts and css in public folder.

+15. Made functions common by passing parameter in URL.

 Note:
 1. To store git credentials: git config credential.helper store
 2. Added meld as difftool and mergetool on git , Download meld and run following commands